English-French Neural Machine Translation¶

 $lr = {d_{model}}^{-0.5}*\min({step\_num}^{-0.5}, step\_num * {warmup\_steps}^{-1.5})$

-This corresponds to increasing the learning rate linearly for the first $warmup\_steps$ training steps, and
+This corresponds to increasing the learning rate linearly for the first $warmup\_steps$ training steps, and decreasing it thereafter proportionally to the inverse square root of the step number.

 def learning_rate(step, model_size, factor, warmup):